-(1) Executive contributions consist of deferrals of salary and bonus that also are reported as compensation in the Summary Compensation Table.
+- (1) Executive contributions consist of deferrals of salary and bonus that also are reported as compensation in the Summary Compensation Table.
 However, timing differences between reporting bonus compensation in the Summary Compensation Table (which reports bonus amounts in the year for which they were earned) and related deferral dates (the date on which the bonuses would have been paid to the named executive officer) may in any year result in lesser or greater amounts reported as executive contributions in the accompanying table than the amounts that have been included in compensation reported in the Summary Compensation Table.
 Executive contributions in 2022 that are also included as 2022 salary and bonus compensation reported in the Summary Compensation Table total \$97,942 for Mr. Barton and \$11,250 for Mr. Wyll.
-All of the reported contributions were made under EDP VI, as EDP V is a frozen plan.

-(2) Earnings/(losses) are measured as the difference in deferred account balances between the beginning and the end of the year minus executive and Company contributions during the year.
+All of the reported contributions were made under EDP VI, as frozen plan. - (2) Earnings/(losses) are measured as the difference in deferred account balances between the beginning and the end of the year minus executive and Company contributions during the year.
 Earnings/(losses) for 2022 were \$43,999 for Mr. Barton (of which \$0 were under EDP V and \$43,999 were under EDP VI) and \$(2,551) for Mr. Wyll (all in EDP VI).
 These earnings are not reported in the Summary Compensation Table.
-None of such earnings were abovemarket interest.
+None of such earnings were above-market interest. - (3) A total of \$717,822 of the amounts reflected in this column were previously reported in the Summary Compensation Table for 2022 and prior years for Mr. Barton, and a total of \$27,953 of the amount reflected in this column were previously reported in the Summary Compensation Table for 2022 and prior years for Mr. Wyll.